Lake Louise Skiing: The Fairview & Tramline Trails

 There are no big climbs – just a series of small ups and downs – enough to make it interesting.
 The height gain in total is only 50 metres.

 We chose to do part of the Fairview Loop and all of the Tramline Trail.
-It’s one of the trail combinations that allows you to ski from the lake down to the village.
+It’s one of the trail combinations that allows you to go skiing from Lake Louise down to the village.

 You can ski it in either direction.
 If you start in the village it’s a treat to have a rest and something to eat at the Fairmont Chateau Lake Louise.